AAAsamuel/FTP/README.md

 sudo nano /etc/vsftpd.conf

-# we'll need to change some values in the file
+#we'll need to changes some things in the file

 write_enable=YES